 A large amount of material will be covered in this course over a short period of time.
 For a four week, four credit course, students are expected to work 25-30 hours per week.
 As such, the workload for this class may seem daunting at times.
-If you feel like you are having trouble keeping up, 1) hang in there and 2) please come talk to us.
-We feel it is our job not just to teach the material but also to make sure you learn it without an undue level of stress (...we'll see what cortisol does to your brain in week 3...).
+If you feel like you are having trouble keeping up, 1) hang in there and 2) please come talk to the instructor.